lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 Instead of creating and labeling the images ourselves we decided to automate the process.
 The plan was to utilize the object detection feature integrated in Webots to automatically generate the image and annotation files within their respective directories.
 We only utilized this detection method to create training data, as the detection is not based on image recognition but hard coded within webots.

-Two setups were prepared to generate training data.
-The first setup was a top-down view of the table with the objects placed on the table.
-The second setup was a view from the side of the table with individual objects placed on the table and rotated at 4 different view points.
+Two configurations were set up to generate training data.
+The first setup produced data with a top-down camera view and multiple objects arranged on the table.
+The second setup generated images with a side view, with individual objects positioned on the table and rotated at four distinct angles.

-The following steps were taken to automate the process:
+<p class = "sub-header">Configuration 1: Top down</p>

+To realize the top down configuration the following steps needed to be taken:

 1. Create a loop in the robot controller to call the snapshot and object randomization routine a specified number of times.
-2. Define a function to take a snapshot of the camera image and create a corresponding annotation file.
+2. Define a function to take a snapshot of the camera image and create the corresponding annotation files.
 The function takes a reference to the camera object and a type as parameters and saves the image and annotation file in the respective directories.
 3. Design a function to randomize the position and orientation of the objects in the simulation.
 The function takes a reference to the robot object as a parameter and randomizes the position and orientation of the objects in the simulation.

 - Top down

+<p class = "sub-header">Configuration 2: Four-angled rotation </p>

 - 4 angled rotation object